ambrutvarshni/Document-Search-Bot/README.md

 # Document Search Bot

-Professional, minimal Document Q&A system built with Gradio and sentence-transformers.
+ Document Q&A system built with Gradio and sentence-transformers.

-This single-file Python app provides a simple Admin and User experience:

 - Admin can upload or delete documents (PDF, Word, Excel, PowerPoint) up to 2 MB.
 - User can ask questions and receive answers sourced from the uploaded documents.